-During the reporting period, a total of 142 group meetings were conducted and a total of 2160 youth attended these meetings i.e. on an average 23 group meetings were conducted every month and on an average 360 youth attended meetings every month.
-A list of topics discussed with the youth is presented below:
+During the reporting period, a total of 142 group meetings were conducted and a total of 2160 youth attended these meetings i.e. on an average 23 group meetings were conducted

 - 1. Use of mobile phone for pornography disadvantages. - 2.
 Male reproductive system structure and function. - 3.
 Reproductive tract infections and sexually transmitted infections. - 4.
 Use of family planning methods. - 5.
 How does conception take place? - 6.
 HIV/AIDS - 7.
 Age at marriage of a boy and girl and appropriate age at first conception for a girl.